elementary-Inc/blog/_posts/2019-07-23-get-settled-into-elementary-os-with-onboarding.md

 _More useful, swapped views_

 You might also notice that at some point during all of this iterating, we changed “Skip” to “Skip All” to be more clear that you’re not just skipping a single view, but all the Onboarding views.

-(Currently) Unused Experiments
+### (Currently) Unused Experiments

-During the iterative process, you typically end up with unused concepts or experiments — and Onboarding is no exception.
+During the iterative process, you typically end up with unused concepts or experiments—and Onboarding is no exception.
 Here are some things we briefly explored, but aren’t currently implementing:

-A unique color for each view.
-It could work, but ends up being difficult when views’ icons would share the same color or don’t have a natural accent.
+**A unique color for each view.** It could work, but ends up being difficult when views’ icons would share the same color or don’t have a natural accent.
 Plus we weren’t in agreement whether or not we liked the sort of pastel palette needed to retain high contrast.

-A more AppCenter-branded button.
-I initially wanted to do something more interesting for this button, but it ended up distracting too much from the “Next” button, and meant we had two strong calls-to-action.
+**A more AppCenter-branded button.** I initially wanted to do something more interesting for this button, but it ended up distracting too much from the “Next” button, and meant we had two strong calls-to-action.

-Matching accent colors.
-We considered using an icon-matching accent color for the “Next” button, plus widgets like switches and check boxes on each view.
+**Matching accent colors.** We considered using an icon-matching accent color for the “Next” button, plus widgets like switches and check boxes on each view.
 It had similar issues to the colored-background, where some views don’t have an obvious or pretty accent color to use.

 ## Making it Reusable